teewith/BedSheets/README.md

-This repository's aim is it simply explain some excel functions that were helpful in automating the process of updating indicator targets of different facilities.
+This repository's aim is to simply explain some excel functions that were helpful in automating the process of updating indicator targets of different facilities.